 Gradually increase the wear time as the horse becomes more comfortable.
 Pairing boot application with treats or calm handling can reinforce positive associations.
 Patience and consistency are key to successful acclimation.

-Using Fetlock Boots in Extreme Weather
+Tips for Using Fetlock Boots in Any Weather

 Extreme temperatures and wet conditions can present unique challenges for fetlock boots.
 In hot weather, prioritize boots with advanced ventilation and moisture-wicking linings to prevent overheating.